clarklindeveloper/notes/angular - ultimateangular - advanced.md

 * we can import the Pipe
 * inside the it() we can do expect().toBe() checks

+THINGS WE CAN TEST
+* pipes, pipes inside Component,
+* shallow testing
+* services with dependencies
+* component methods
+* component inputs outputs
+* templates
+* async providers
+* no errors schema
+* attribute directives

-## unit test for a pipe (ISOLATE tests NOT USING angular framework directly)
+## ISOLATE tests NOT USING angular framework directly - unit test for a pipe

 * inside the describe block we can create an instance of the FileSizePipe() and then use this instance in our tests
 * expect(pipe.transform(123456789)).toBe('117.74MB');
 * run with yarn test or npm test